 Of course, we got our eyes fixed in a obvious and powerful couloir starting pretty much by the col.

 Before making it all the way to the col we stopped in a small wedge with same facing and steepness as the couloir so I decided to do a snow profile and shovel test, that got positive in a few hits.
 Again this persistent weak layer.

 Before discarding the activity completely, we decided to get to the base of the couloir to do another profile, as the couloir had a big old purge that most likely broke the tension and compacted the whole layer system.
 On the main couloir following the tongue of the purge, the snow was very stable, however it was icy, towards the sides of the tongue, still small slabs could be triggered.
 We didn’t got an overall positive feedback, so we headed back to the lake to seek other terrain.

-From there we saw the other two groups going left towards mellow terrain, so we decided to go left.
+From there we saw the other two groups going left towards mellow terrain, so we decided to go right.
 We spotted two aesthetic summit that promised a great view of the fjord and some enjoyable skiing without drama.
 We soon noticed how stable were the layers in this valley.
 Somehow, the low and medium height terrain facing the ocean had still the problem with the weak layer, but the high terrain that was facing frozen lakes was incredibly stable and having a great snow quality.
 It makes sense; the oceans makes milder temperatures, generates rain more often and unstable episodes, less re-icying, less exposure to the sun due to the towering mountains, while the inland lakes were acting as a natural fridge and generating stability.

 Soon came the first summit in Senja: Burstinden 752m and it’s view couldn’t be more impressive.
 Everything just got right.
 The sun came out finally when we were summiting, let us some magic light for enjoying the view and transformed the snow into an incredibly surfy density.